htcondor/htcondor/docs/version-history/development-release-series-91.rst

 - gdb and strace should now work in Docker Universe jobs.
   :jira:`349`

+- Docker universe jobs are now run under the built-in docker init process, which means that zombie processes are automatically reaped.
+This can be turned off with the knob *DOCKER_RUN_UNDER_INIT* = false
+  :jira:`462`

 - The *condor_startd* on platforms that support Docker now runs a simple Docker container at startup to verify that docker universe completely works.
 This can be disabled with the